the-turing-way/the-turing-way/book/content/open_research/open_research.md

 ### How running and contributing to open source software projects benefits you

 - Improve existing skills.
 Whether it’s coding, user interface design, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open source software project.
 Further, open source necessitates cleaner, more maintainable code to enable collaboration between potentially thousands of people who may never meet.
 This helps to build and maintain good coding habits.
 Not to be underestimated are the people skills you can develop on open source software projects.

 Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organising teams of people, and prioritising work.
 - Advance your career.
 By definition, all of your open source work is public and this presents opportunities:
   - Demonstrate technical ability.
 Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
 Such simulations, by definition, aren't real world use cases, nor do they show what working with an applicant would be like.
 Open source provides visibility into both how a candidate solves problems, and how they work with others.
 You make a much more appealing employee if an employer can see the quality of your work and see you working with others over a long period of time rather than taking a chance on a single short, high-stress case which may not play to your strengths.
   - Reputation.
 Becoming an active member of the open source community can gain you a positive reputation which may bolster future job prospects.
 - Meet people who are interested in similar things.
 Open source software projects with warm, welcoming communities keep people coming back for years and many people form lifelong friendships through their participation in open source.
 - Find mentors and teach others.
 Working with others on a shared project means you’ll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

 #### Making your own work open source

 - Making your work openly available for re-use makes it easier for others to incorporate into their own research.
 If you make your software citeable, for example via a [DOI](doi_system) this can increase your citations.
 - When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
 - Accountability.
 There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
 If your work is government funded making it open is a step you can take towards government openness and accountability.

 #### Contributing to others' open source software projects

 - It’s empowering to be able to make changes, even small ones.
 You don’t have to become a lifelong contributor to enjoy participating in open source.
 Have you ever seen a typo on a website, and wished someone would fix it?
 On an open source software project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.
 - It's fun.
 Open source provides an endless, ever-changing set of Rubix cubes for you to solve on weekends.
 Just like puzzles, both crossword and jigsaw, open source provides bite-sized intellectual escapes.

 ### How open source software benefits research

 Open source software projects primarily benefit research by allowing researchers to take advantage of each other's work.
 This enables researchers to apply their efforts to  high-value work.
 It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
 While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the world's best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
 This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

 Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
 Examples include [Linux](https://www.linux.org/) operating systems, Python packages such as [scipy](https://www.scipy.org/) and [numpy](http://www.numpy.org/), and the machine learning library [TensorFlow](https://www.tensorflow.org/).

 ### How to run your own open source software project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is put your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.

 A popular place to make your code available is GitHub (see the chapter on version control).
 You must include a licence file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legally use your work and so it isn't open source.
 [This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best licence for your project.
 There are also a few other files you should include with your code:

 #### Welcome users by adding information to your README

 You should include a readme file where you include useful information about what the project is, how to use it and how to contribute to it.
 Here's a list of the main things a readme should include:

 - The project name and what it is.
 This will greatly help someone that comes across it to get an idea of the project.
 Include a few key points that describe the main features of the project and what are the main features you're implementing.
-This helps to quickly compare other projects with yours and to give an idea that why the project exists in the first place.
+This helps to quickly compare other projects with yours and to give an idea on why the project exists in the first place.
 - Instructions on how to install the project.
 The installer might be a collaborator, someone that comes across and is interested in the project, or even you if you get a new machine and need to re-install your project.
 Nevertheless, it's a total waste of both of your resources to start figuring out how to just get started with the project.
 This should also include any prerequisites that will be needed to run the project.

 The best thing you can do is to just write up the installation instructions when you first do them yourself, and you'll quickly save hours of work in the future.
 - Instructions for how to run the code and any associated tests.
 If you've been working on your project it may seem obvious how to run it, but this will likely not be the case for someone coming across it for the first time.